joelhawksley/identity/components-2020/slides.md

 ^ hard to onboard

-^ Eileen led team for two years
+^ team spent two years

 ^ got us from a fork of 3.2 to master

-^ many benefits

-^ but the most critical was

 ---